 You Don’t Pay If We Don’t Win

 Unfortunately, one of the most common mistakes that injured Americans make is believing that pursuing their legal rights is not worthwhile, as they will not be able to afford a reputable lawyer to make the time worth it.

 Here at Abraham Watkins, we are committed to disproving this common thought.
 We believe that everybody, no matter what their financial status, should be entitled to financial justice when they are injured in a situation that is not their fault.

 That is why we operate all our cases on a contingency basis.
 That means that your whole case will be no-win-no-fee.
 If you are not successful in your claim, the process will cost you nothing at all.

 Even if you are successful, your legal fees will only ever be taken as a percentage of your final settlement amount.
 There are no hidden fees, no upfront costs, and no nasty surprises.

-Speak to a Texas Commercial Truck Accident Lawyer
+Speak to an Experienced Texas Commercial Truck Accident Lawyer

 If you have been involved in a commercial truck accident in the last two years in Texas, you could be entitled to compensation for the injuries you sustained and the complications you have dealt with as a result.

 Our team of practiced truck accident attorneys has over 70 years of experience fighting for clients just like you.
 We have the skillsets, compassion, and determination to take on your case and maximize your chances of compensation in a stress-free and reassuring manner.